pyomeca/biorbd/doc/paper/paper.md

 That said, their most obvious meeting point is their respective relation to the movement of the human body: some are its cause (e.g. EMG) and some are its consequence (e.g. the SM displacement).
 This is where `biorbd` steps in.

-`biorbd` a is *feature-based development* biomechanics library that targets to analyze the biochanical data in a comprehensive and accessible manner with the meeting point of the data being the movement of the body.
+`biorbd` a is *feature-based development* library for biomechanics that targets to analyze the biochanical data in a comprehensive and accessible manner with the meeting point of the data being the movement of the body.
 Therefore, `bio` stands for biomechanics and `rbd` stands for `rigid body dynamics`.
 For a given musculoskelettal model, it therefore provides all the functions for inverse flow---that is from SM measurements up to EMG---and direct flow---that is from EMG to SM.